magamig/magamig.github.io/content/posts/2021-03-28_the-inner-workings.md

 As I've [previously mentioned](/posts/hello-world/), it is important to define some guidelines of what we want to achieve (even if later on we need to change them).
 As such, this webpage is intended to be lightweight and fast.
 Therefore, I will try to just include the necessary resources.
 Though, I will not follow this religiously like some people that won't even include images (see the [motherf*ckingwebsite](http://motherfuckingwebsite.com/)).

+Moreover, I wanted to be able to fully control the website and not host it in a service like Medium.
+Nevertheless, it is still supposed to "just work" so that I can focus on the content and not on running the website.

 Since the main focus is to share some textual information with you, the website is structured in a way that makes it easy to read.
 First, the text is centered in the middle of the screen.
 Secondly, the line length follows [studies on the optimal line length](https://www.humanfactors.com/newsletters/optimal_line_length.asp), meaning they are not too long nor too short.

 <!-- ## Domain